Last updated on 24th January 2022

 Do you ever feel like our attention spans are getting shorter?
 It’s not just your imagination; research has revealed that human beings are, indeed, flakier than ever before!

-In fact, the average human attention span has shrunk by nearly a quarter in just 15 years, and we’re now lagging behind the humble goldfish in terms of being able to focus on a task or object.
+In fact, the average human attention span shrunk by nearly a quarter between the year 2000 and 2015, and we’re now lagging behind the humble goldfish in terms of being able to focus on a task or object.

 Check out the infographic below to get all the details, and let us know what you think – if you manage to concentrate all the way to the end! 🙂

 All data sources can be found at the bottom of the infographic.

 - According to research, our attention span has markedly decreased in just 15 years.
 In 2000, it was 12 seconds.
 Now, 15 years later, it’s shrunk significantly to 8.25 seconds.

 - In fact, scientists reckon we now have shorter attention spans than goldfish, who are able to focus on a task or object for 9 seconds.

 - That means – as marketers – we’re all trying to sell to goldfish.
 No wonder it sometimes feels difficult!

 - Human beings are very, very forgetful…25% of teens forget major details of close friends and relatives.
 7% of people forget their own birthday from time to time, and studies suggest that each week, 39% of Americans will forget one basic piece of information or lose one every day item.